 They came to the discovery that the new cells start secreting insulin within a couple of days and continue to control blood glucose in the mice for months.

 An assistant professor at the Washington University by the name of Jeffrey R Millman talks on this topic.
 He said that they have been capable to overcome a significant weakness in this specific way the cells previously had been made.

 The new cells that produce insulin react faster and more appropriately once they encounter sugar.
 He also added that the cells behave much more as beta cells in a human who doesn’t have diabetes.

 Now the scientists think that it might be time to evaluate whether this stem-cell approach might make insulin and effectively control blood glucose in people.

-Millan said that previously the beta cells people manufactured might secrete insulin in response to sugar, but they were more as fire hydrants either making none insulin or a lot of insulin.
+Millan said that previously the beta cells people manufactured might secrete insulin in response to sugar, but they were more like fire hydrants either making no insulin or a lot of insulin.

 The new cells are much more sensitive and produce insulin which better corresponds to the sugar levels.
 The laboratory of Jeffrey R Millman grew beta cells from human stem cells.

 However, they made many changes to the so-called “recipe” for making beta cells that produce insulin.